Things to Do in Deadwood SD for First-Timers

 Wild Bill Bar in Deadwood, South Dakota

-• Why Visit: $10 a person to tour the original site where he was murdered
+• Why Visit: $10 a person to tour the original site where Wild Bill Hickok was shot

 • What to order: Local beer on tap

-While all the live-action, re-enacted action takes place in Saloon No. 10, Wild Bill Bar, located just about 400 feet down the street, was the original location of the bar where Wild Bill actually was shot.
+While all the live-action, re-enacted action takes place in Saloon No. 10, Wild Bill Bar, just 400 feet down the street, sits on the actual site where Wild Bill Hickok was killed during that fateful poker game in 1876.

 Shootout in Deadwood, SD

 Naturally called Outlaw Square, this gathering space and entertainment venue is on Main Street in the heart of Deadwood.
-This is where you’ll find most of your shootout re-enactments, though you might see some throughout the streets depending on the time of day.
+This is where you’ll find some of your shootout re-enactments.

 Every day at 2, 4, and 6 PM (except for Sunday), the group “Deadwood Alive” performs a different show and provides some historical context around it too.